whereismypony/whereismypony/README.md

 - 👋 Hi, I’m @whereismypony
-- 👀 I’m interested in General software engineering and web development
+- 🌱 I’m currently learning a lot of stuff.

-- 🌱 I’m currently learning Python and Vue.js
+I code random stuff when i feel like it, don't judge me for it ;3;

-This repository is special because i dont know.
+This repository is special because its a collection of random ideas all thrown together while sporadically.